mrseanryan/dev-conferences/2024/WorldSummitAI-2024-NL/README.md

 - started in Automobiles, then Fashion, then other industries

-- getting data is difficult (quantity and quality)
+- challenge: getting data is difficult (quantity and quality)
   - they use AI to 'multiply' to gen synthetic examples

 - challenge: staff resistance to change

+- challenge: manufacturing has low AI penetration compared to other disciplines like marketting
+  - manufacturing seems more conservative

 [photos](./images/materials-brembo/)